ghqor25/aws-cdk-tester/README.md

 Otherwise, considered as `SUCCEEDED`.

 #### TESTCASE EXAMPLE
 Step1.
-Publish Sns (Return value that should be put into Dynamodb.
+Publish Sns (In lambda, return value that should be put into Dynamodb.
 It will be passed to Step2's lambda function as event input)

 Step2.
 Check if Dynamodb item has correctly put in 5 seconds.(use any assertion library in lambda.)

 ```